A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Introduction

-We call $A$ a \textit{Tate ring} if $A$ has an open subring $A_0$ whose induced topology is equal to the $t$-adic topology for some $t \in A_0$.
-The element $t$ is called a \textit{pseudo-uniformizer} of $A$ and then we have $A = A_0[1/t]$.
-A \textit{map of Tate rings} is a continuous homomorphism of rings.
+\item We call a topological ring $A$ a \emph{Tate ring} if $A$ has an open subring $A_0$ whose induced topology is equal to the $t$-adic topology for some $t \in A_0$ which is a unit in \(A\).
+The element $t$ is called a \emph{pseudo-uniformizer} of $A$ and then we have $A = A_0[1/t]$.
+A \emph{map of Tate rings} is a continuous homomorphism of topological rings.